domin568/MalDbg/README.md

 vmmap, memory mappings, map
 ```

-Show map of whole virtual memory for this process.
+Show map of whole virtual memory for this process including modules and their sections names.

 ```
 hexdump, h, hex <address> <size>